About The Study

 The Emerging Workforce® Study takes an in-depth look at the American workforce and the issues that drive performance.
 It tracks shifting worker attitudes, behavior and motivation, in conjunction with the evolving practices of employers.
 This groundbreaking research helps employers make more informed decisions to positively drive employee engagement, productivity and retention.

 History of the Study

-An online survey of 2,035 employed adults was also conducted by Harris Interactive on behalf of Spherion between May 10, 2012 and June 8, 2012.
+The 2016 Emerging Workforce Study was conducted online within the United States by Research Now—on behalf of Spherion—during February and March 2016, among 416 human resource managers.
+Results were weighted as needed to reflect the composition of U.S. companies, based on company revenue.
+An online survey of 2,810 employed adults, ages 18 and older, was also conducted by Research Now—on behalf of Spherion—during the same time period.
 Results were weighted as needed for age, sex, race/ethnicity, education, region and household income to represent the target population.
-No estimates of theoretical sampling error can be calculated; a full methodology is available.
+No estimates of theoretical sampling error can be calculated.
+(A full methodology is available by request.)